 Top 25 Bolivian Foods – Best Bolivian Dishes

 As diverse as its people, geography, climate, and culture, Bolivian cuisine offers an endless range of flavors that reflect the traditions of each region.
-With the millenary heritage of the native people, the European influence of colonization, and the most contemporary techniques, the possibilities are endless.
-From the sea level eastern lowlands through to the 12,000 ft. high Andean basin, the following is a small sample of flavors and textures of this cuisine.
+With the heritage of the native people which dates back millenia, the European influence of colonization, and the introduction of contemporary cooking techniques, the possibilities are endless.

 1. Salteña

-This is a baked patty with two ingredients that distinguish it from any similar snack in the rest of the world: broth and chili.
-In addition to its steaming broth, it has a filling of different legumes, beef or chicken chunks, potato and spicy spices.
-It is a very popular and inexpensive mid-morning snack that you can find and enjoy in any street or square in the country.
+This is a baked patty with two ingredients that distinguish it from any snack in the rest of the world: broth and chili.
+In addition to the steaming broth, it has a filling of different legumes, beef or chicken chunks, potato and spicy spices.

 2. Pique Macho